peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-The simple value ID of this object, or -1 if this object is not a simple alue (including if the value is a floating-point number).
+The simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).

 ### Type